Intro

 let listener = uds_listener("/tmp/chat.sock")?.map(|s| {

-Just remember to add use sonr_extras::uds_listener
+Just remember to add use sonr_extras::uds_listener to the use statements as

 well.